Keep Your Home Cool

 Install and turn on the fans.
 If you feel the air being forced down to you when you turn it on, the blades are moving in the right direction.
 Keep fans on throughout the days and nights to improve circulation and cooling.

-For more information about exterior improvements to keep your home cool during the blistering heat of August, give the professionals at Top Quality Contractors a call.
+For more information about exterior improvements to keep your home cool during the blistering heat, give the professionals at Top Quality Contractors a call.